-In Danish Architecture Center’s summer exhibition Hello Denmark we celebrate everyday life and all the things that Danes often take for granted: Our well-designed surroundings, cycling life and harbor baths in the middle of the city.
+In the exhibition Hello Denmark we celebrate everyday life and all the things that Danes often take for granted: Our well-designed surroundings, cycling life and harbor baths in the middle of the city.

 Hello Denmark unfolds our shared narrative of Denmark as a world-class design and architecture nation.
 A tale that testifies to a design tradition and a strong set of values that permeate the entire community and shape the life we live – every day – from the smallest teaspoon to the largest urban planning.

-Hello Denmark provides a glimpse into six fundamentals of everyday Danish life and explores the ways these highly-valued ideas impact our built world.
+We provide a glimpse into six fundamentals of everyday Danish life and explore the ways these highly-valued ideas impact our built world.
 Discover Denmark’s relationship to nature; the foundation of trust in society; an insistence on hygge; the country’s unique cycling culture; the reasons why design is valued; and the Danes’ joy in being close to water.

 Black Iron Horse

 Snedkergaarden Them A/S